byu-cs-236-f25/homework-1-sets-ericmercer/README.md

 This creates a hidden directory called `.venv` in your project folder containing a standalone Python environment.

 ### 3.3 Activate the Virtual Environment
-You now have to tell VSCode that you want to use the virtual environment.
+You now have to tell VS Code that you want to use the virtual environment.
 This is called _activating_ the environment.
 How you activate `venv` depends on your machine.

 For a Windows machine running PowerShell,
 ```bash